Passive acoustic logic via topology-optimized waveguides: Wave-based mechanical logic

-In the remainder of Sec.~\ref{theory}, we lay out the foundations of the TO algorithm (Sec.~\ref{TO}), detail how a single, unified design that satisfies the aforementioned objectives can be obtained for a given logic gate (Sec.~\ref{unified}), and evaluate the performance of the topology-optimized gates (Secs.~\ref{numerical_results} and \ref{robustness}).
+In the remainder of this section, we lay out the foundations of the TO algorithm, detail how a single, unified design that satisfies the aforementioned objectives can be obtained for a given logic gate, and evaluate the performance of the topology-optimized gates.